YOURLS/website/docs/guide/essentials/credentials.md

 );
 ```

-User will still log in using `joe` as a username and `MyPassword` as a password, but this password is no longer written down anywhere in the config file.
+User will still log in using `joe` as a username and `MyPassword` as a password, but this password is no longer written
+down anywhere in the config file.

 :::tip Nerd note:
-We're using the Blowfish algorithm to encrypt passwords, an industry standard strong one-way hashing algorithm.
+We're using PHP's default password hashing algorithm, Blowfish as of writing, an industry standard strong one-way hashing algorithm.
 This will hash your passwords so tight even the NSA will never be able to find out.
 :::

 ## FAQ